Facing changes together: Your community, your journalists - BC Local News

-The COVID-19 pandemic has changed the world in ways that would have been almost unimaginable a few short months ago.

-With more rapid change inevitable and the timeframe for a return to a new, predictable normal still unknown, a trusted, reliable, and real-time source of information is more important than ever.

-The Maple Ridge-Pitt Meadows News is firmly committed to seeing you through the changes ahead, whatever they may be, but we need your help.
+The Nanaimo News Bulletin is firmly committed to seeing you through the changes ahead, whatever they may be, but we need your help.

-COVID-19 has wrought havoc on businesses across almost every sector and The News is no exception.

 We’re asking you to lock arms with us, as we look to better days ahead, doing what we do with dedication and pride.

-By making a one-time or ongoing donation to the Aldergrove Star, you can help ensure that our community continues to enjoy the benefits that come with a local community newspaper.
+By making a one-time or ongoing donation to the News Bulletin you can help ensure that our community continues to enjoy the benefits that come with a local community newspaper.

-This is not a silver bullet to save local media but for those who care about our community and local journalism in Pitt Meadows and Maple Ridge, a donation offers the chance to show your support and ensure the community continues to reap the benefits that local journalism delivers.
+This is not a silver bullet to save local media but for those who care about our community and local journalism, a donation offers the chance to show your support and ensure Nanaimo continues to reap the benefits that local journalism delivers.

 Thank you for your contribution.